- Finance interview questions to be ready for

 Q: What is a deferred tax asset and why might one be created?

 A: Deferred tax asset arises when a company actually pays more in taxes to the IRS than they show as an expense on their income statement in a reporting period.

 - Differences in revenue recognition, expense recognition (such as warranty expense), and net operating losses (NOLs) can create deferred tax assets.

-I hope you enjoyed this article.
-Please feel free to write me with any comments or recommendations at firstname.lastname@example.org.
+I hope you enjoyed this article and found these finance interview questions hepful.
+Please feel free to add any comments or recommendations in the comments section below.